nkolot/nkolot.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <strong>PhD Student</strong>.
-Computer Vision.
-Machine Learning.
+description: <strong>Research Scientist</strong>.
+GenAI.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_3.jpg

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am Research Scientist at [Google Research](research.google) currently based in Zurich.
+I am Research Scientist at [Google DeepMind](deepming.google) in Zurich working on Generative AI.
+Currently I am working on Veo, Google DeepMind's video generation model.
+Previously I was part of [Google Research](research.google) for 2 years, where I worked on 3D generative modeling.

 I got my PhD in Computer Science from the [University of Pennsylvania](www.upenn.edu) advised by Prof. [Kostas Daniilidis](www.cis.upenn.edu/~kostas).

 During my PhD, I worked on 3D Computer Vision and more specifically on **model-based** 3D human reconstruction.
-My research has focused on exploiting parametric body models and all available data to push the limits of reconstruction.

 Before that I studied Electrical and Computer Engineering at [NTUA](https://www.ece.ntua.gr/en), where I worked with [Petros Maragos](http://cvsp.cs.ntua.gr/maragos/).